Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Results

-Adding category-specific power factors improved the model to \(R^{2} = 0.973\), with typical fitted powers ranging from 8.4\,W for navigation to 14.0\,W for news tasks.
-Including detailed flow-level distinctions further increased \(R^{2}\) to~0.978.
-When hardware and category were combined (\(C(\text{category})\!:\!C(\text{laptop})\)), the model explained \(98.9\,\%\) of variance, and the full interaction model across flow and computer reached \(R^{2} = 0.994\).
-These results show that nearly all residual variance stems from identifiable and systematic differences in hardware and interaction type, rather than random error.
+When hardware and category were combined (\(C(\text{category})\!:\!C(\text{laptop})\)) obtained \(R^{2} = 0.989\). and the full interaction model across flow and computer reached \(R^{2} = 0.994\).
+These results show that nearly all residual variance stems from identifiable and differences in hardware and interaction type, rather than random error.